syntasso/kratix-docs/docs/main/04-guides/01-installing-kratix/01-multi-cluster.md

 :::

-## Set up Platform Cluster <a href="#platform-setup" id="platform-setup"></a>
+## Set up Platform Cluster {#platform-setup}

-If you are not using a pre-existing cluster, create your platform cluster locally using kinD:
+If you are not using a pre-existing cluster, create your platform cluster locally using KinD:
 ```bash
 kind create cluster --name platform
 # set PLATFORM to point to the Platform cluster context